 The Olympic Peninsula is constantly evolving.
 It’s a blue-collar area with first-class natural amenities, including fish and timber, providing jobs of all sorts.
 Today, it’s just as common for the peninsula’s residents to promote these same resources in the name of tourism.
 Both the people and the land are testaments to how special this place is, and one visit is all the evidence you’ll need to agree.

 This is a place where the sky stays overcast and moody well into the summer, but locals know that rain is part of the region’s charm—as well as the reason it’s so beautiful in the first place!

 Soak in the Sol Duc Hot Springs, enjoy the fragrant gardens of the Sequim Lavender Farms, or take hikes that range from casual strolls along coastal beaches to walks through old-growth timber to ridge treks with panoramic views.

 Wander one of the wettest places in the United States—also one of the prettiest, greenest spots in the world.

-Consider a trip to Alaska
+Bonus: If you’re feeling adventurous, consider a trip to Alaska

 While it’s a bit far for a traditional 2-day getaway, travelers in the Western U.S. shouldn’t sleep on the adventure of a lifetime to the Last Frontier.
 Embark on a cruise to admire stunning fjords, watch brown bears catch wild salmon out of a river, or hike through alpine forests.
 Dine on fresh king crab at the best restaurants in Anchorage or catch your own halibut on a fishing expedition.
 Take a flightseeing tour to secluded glacier landings in Denali National Park and discover the best spots to watch the northern lights dance across the sky (yes, you can catch them as early as late August!).